 As we have just explained, when air enters your dog’s body is needs to be released again in whatever form is fastest and most comfortable for Fido.
 If you bring one of these dogs into your family, learn to embrace the unique scent they bring with them – and think about opening some windows around the house!

-What Can You Give a Dog Who Has Gas?
+What Can You Give a Dog for Gas Relief?

 Popping a cork into the bottom of your dog to prevent their gaseous releases is understandably frowned upon.
 However, if you’re fed up with spraying air freshener and can’t bear the sight of another scented candle, take a look at some remedies for canine flatulence.